aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-docx4j/code-comparison-aspose-words-and-docx4j/working-with-comments-in-docx4j-and-aspose-words/_index.md

 ﻿---
-title: Working with Comments in docx4j and Aspose.Words
+title: Working with Comments in docx4j and Aspose.Words – Aspose.Words for Java
+articleTitle: Working with Comments in docx4j and Aspose.Words
+linktitle: Working with Comments in docx4j and Aspose.Words
 description: "Aspose.Words for Java allows you to work with comments within a document easily and fast instead of using docx4j."
 type: docs
 weight: 100